DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/node/node-usage.md

 This feature is in beta, and may not function as expected.
 Please ensure that you have the latest version of the SDK.
 :::

+This functionality will reduce the number of polling requests that are made to the DevCycle Config CDN, and instead will use a long-lived HTTP connection (Server Sent Events) to receive updates when there is a new config available.
+This reduces outbound network traffic, as well as optimizes the SDK for efficiency.

 To enable Beta Realtime Updates, pass in the `enableBetaRealtimeUpdates` option to the SDK initialization:
 ```javascript
 const devcycleClient = DevCycle.initializeDevCycle(